 BSL is very costly, penalizes responsible pet owners, diverts resources, and is open to challenge.

-• Look at the Best Friends Fiscal Impact Calculator at http://www.guerrillaeconomics.biz/bestfriends to see an estimate of the additional expenses for your community (and you as a taxpayer) that will result from BSL: costs for enforcement, kenneling, euthanasia and litigation, among others.
+• Use the Best Friends Fiscal Impact Calculator: http://bestfriends.guerrillaeconomics.net/ to calculate an estimate of the additional expenses for your community (and you as a taxpayer) that will result from BSL: costs for enforcement, kenneling, euthanasia and litigation, among others.

-• Miami-Dade County banned pit bulls in 1989.
+• Miami-Dade County banned “pit bulls” in 1989.
 The ban did not reduce dog bites, but has generated litigation costs.
-Recently, several hearing officer proceedings, as well as a circuit court case, have questioned the constitutionality of the law.
+Hearing officer proceedings, as well as a circuit court case, have questioned the enforceability of the law.

 Dogs cannot be characterized apart from people.
 At the heart of any public safety issue involving dogs is the need for responsible pet ownership.
-Communities need to hold dog owners responsible for the humane care, custody, and control of all dogs regardless of breed or type.
+Effective laws hold dog owners responsible for the humane care, custody, and control of all dogs regardless of breed or type.
 Humane communities are safer communities.

 Click on the thumbnail to print this page.

 Centers for Disease Control.
 (2008).
 Dog Bite: Fact Sheet.
 Retrieved from: http://www.cdc.gov/HomeandRecreationalSafety/Dog-Bites/dogbite-factsheet.html.

 Ott, S.A., Schalke, E., von Gaertner, A.M., & Hackbarth, H. (2008).
 Is There a Difference?
 Comparison of Golden Retrievers and Dogs Affected by Breed-Specific Legislation Regarding Aggressive Behavior.Journal of Veterinary Behavior, (3)3: 134-140.